leviroth/beautiful-jekyll/_posts/2017-05-16-testing-reddit-bots-with-betamax.md

 }
 ```

-You can hardly tell just by looking at it, but this is a base-64 encoding of the
-client ID and secret.
 Just as we filtered the password by deriving its
 URL-escaped form, we can filter this string by deriving it from the client ID
 and secret: